imagej/imagej.github.io/_pages/plugins/jacop.md

 ## References/Citation

-When using the current plugin for publication, please refer to our review [Bolte & F. P. Cordelières, A guided tour into subcellular colocalization analysis in light microscopy, Journal of Microscopy, Volume 224, Issue 3: 213-232.)](https://doi.org/10.1111/j.1365-2818.2006.01706.x\|(S.), to this webpage and of course to ImageJ.
-A copy of your paper being sent to both of our e-mail adresses would also be greatly appreciated !
+When using the current plugin for publication, please refer to our review (see below), to this webpage and of course to ImageJ.
+A copy of your paper being sent to both of our e-mail adresses would also be greatly appreciated!

+{% include citation %}

 JACoP v2.0 was released for the second ImageJ User and Developer Conference in November 2009.
 The conference proceedings related the plugin is available [1](https://conference.imagej.net/2008/jacop_ijconf2008.pdf%7Chere).